zackpi/proj-euler-z80/README.md

 .show apple
 ```

-The above code produces `APPLE: progStart-2` in the command line during assembly.
+The above code prints `APPLE: progStart-2` in the command line during assembly.

 #### option
 Create multiple defines in one line.
 Each `name=expr` pair will create a define with `__name` evaluating to `expr`.
 Several pairs can be chained together.